WolfwithSword/Bambu-HomeAssistant-Flows/files/homeassistant/blueprints/nodered/README.md

   - Alexa speaker TTS Announcements via [Alexa Media Player](https://github.com/alandtse/alexa_media_player)

 Additionally, you can setup multiple custom actions with your own configuration if desired.

+You can also setup a list of error codes to ignore.

 ## Notify on Print End